skulidropek/DotnetSuggestMembersAnalyzer/README.md

 * **Suggest Named Arguments (SMB004)**
   Detects misspelled named arguments and provides suggestions with complete signatures for methods and constructors.

+* **Suggest Using Nameof (SMB005)**
+  Recommends using nameof() operator instead of string literals when referencing code elements, making code more refactoring-friendly.

 ---

 ## ⚙️ Usage